Time-Uniform Self-Normalized Concentration for Vector-Valued Processes: A General Non-Asymptotic LIL for Scalar Processes

 thus allowing our results in this section to be viewed as a non-asymptotic (i.e.\ finite sample) version of the law of the iterated logarithm.
 We further describe connections between our scalar-valued bound and the law of the iterated logarithm in Subsection~\ref{subsec:scalar_LIL} below.

 While we construct the bounds in this section as a requisite for deriving self-normalized concentration inequalities for vector-valued processes, we believe the results are of independent interest.
-In particular, our results are significantly more general than those of \citet{howard2021time}, whose bounds serve as the current state-of-the-art for scalar-valued self-normalized concentration.
-Unlike the results of \citet{howard2021time}, which only hold for sub-$\psi_{G, c}$ (i.e. sub-Gamma) processes, our results hold for \textit{general} sub-$\psi$ processes.
-While \citet{howard2020time} show that any CGF-like function $\psi$ can be bounded pointwise by $a \psi_{G, c}$ for appropriately chosen constants $a, c > 0$, this comparison can be loose.
-We illustrate this in Figure~\ref{fig:bdry_poisson} in Appendix~\ref{app:figs}, which shows that the time-uniform boundary presented in Theorem~\ref{thm:scalar} (applied in the sub-Poisson setting $\psi = \psi_{P, c}$) can offer improved concentration over the main theorem of \citet{howard2021time}, which requires converting sub-$\psi_{P, c}$ process to sub-$\psi_{G, c}$ processes in order to be applied.
-This case is of particular interest, as straightforward calculation shows $\psi_{P, c}(\lambda) \leq \psi_{G, c}(\lambda)$ for all $\lambda$.
-Other examples demonstrating this disparity in bounds can be readily constructed as well.
-Furthermore, even in the case of sub-$\psi_{G, c}$ processes, our bounds are essentially flush with those of \citet{howard2021time} in the sub-Gamma case, being multiplicatively looser by a vanishingly small factor as certain tuning parameters are appropriately selected, as illustrated in Figure~\ref{fig:bdry_gamma}, also in Appendix~\ref{app:figs}.
-We further discuss comparisons between our bounds and those of \citet{howard2021time} following the proof of Theorem~\ref{thm:scalar}.
+In particular, our results are significantly more general than those of \citet{howard2021time}, which only hold for sub-$\psi_{G, c}$ (i.e. sub-Gamma) processes.
+While \citet{howard2020time} show that any CGF-like function $\psi$ can be bounded point-wise by $a \psi_{G, c}$ for appropriately chosen constants $a, c > 0$, this comparison can be arbitrarily loose, especially for small values of $V_t$.
+We illustrate this in Figure~\ref{fig:bdry_poisson} in Appendix~\ref{app:figs}, which shows that the time-uniform boundary presented in Theorem~\ref{thm:scalar} (applied in the sub-Poisson setting $\psi = \psi_{P, c}$) can offer improved concentration over the main theorem of \citet{howard2021time} We further discuss comparisons between our bounds and those of \citet{howard2021time} following the proof of Theorem~\ref{thm:scalar}.